 Introduction

 Preparing for risks associated with horse events is similar whether the event is held at a horse show facility/gathering place or at a privately owned facility of a parent, leader, or volunteer.
 Both situations involve youth gathering at a facility that is not their own and likely bringing their horse.
-Even farm owners who invite 4-H groups onto their property to interact with their horses should be aware of the potential risks and have a risk management plan in place.
+Even farm owners who invite 4-H groups onto their property to interact with their horses should be aware of the potential risks and should have a risk management plan in place.

 State Equine Liability Law Requirements